MicrosoftDocs/query-docs/query-languages/m/error-handling.md

 ---
 # Error handling

-These functions return diagnostic traces at different levels of verbosity, as well as throwing error records.
+These functions return diagnostic traces at different levels of verbosity, as well as throw error records.

 ## <a name="__toc360789892"></a>Error